HaydenDekker/calendar-home/README.md

 - (Complete) Display list of calendar events.
 - Order in date order.
 - Removes any duplication if the same event it pushed twice.
-- (Complete) Display subject, description, date time start
+- (Complete) Display subject, description, date time start.
+- Display notification if user account can be accessed.
+- Allow user to un-subscribe from application.

 CI/CD